matteoserva/GraphLLM/README.md

 Install the python dependencies with

-`pip3 install selenium readabilipy html2text pdfminer.six openai groq`
+`pip3 install selenium readabilipy html2text pdfminer.six openai groq websockets piper-tts`

 ### setup the connection with the llama.cpp server
 Steps to configure a connection with [llama.cpp](https://github.com/ggerganov/llama.cpp)